airpair/creating-components-p3-angular2-directives/post.md

 As a consistent layout for all OpenTable micro-apps, it had to allow multiple insertion points for custom user content (in the header, menu, and the body).

-Acheiving that wasn't easy.
+Achieving that wasn't easy.
 We had to build custom transclusion functionality from scratch and match elements from the user's template to our directive template completely manually.
 This required in-depth knowledge of several concepts in Angular: transclusion, the directive lifecycle, and the way scopes interact, to name a few.
 Our final implementation (before refactoring into a service) looked like this:

 ```javascript
 angular.module("ot-components")